kendallgoto/scm-trait-commit-skip-plugin/README.md

  - Bitbucket: Filtering pull requests

-The filtering will be performed matching the last commit message, applying it whether it starts with [skip ci] or [ci skip].
+The filtering will be performed matching the last commit message, applying it whether it contains the tags [skip ci] or [ci skip].
 The check is case-insensitive.